CSGames-Archive/Embed-2014/README.md

 ###Flash procedure

-To put the EVK1100 board in programming mode, __hold the joystick center button and press reset__
+To put the EVK1100 board in programming mode, __hold the joystick center button and press the reset button__

 Then